 difference between a plan on paper and a plan in progress.
 We can invent an

-award winning design, but until it is tested it means absolutely nothing.
+award winning design, but until it is tested it means nothing.
 When

 Jesus made the sacrifice of Himself, it was another level of completion.
 Then